hitzhangjie/go-ftrace/README.md

 # Acknowledgments

-This repo is forked from [jschwinger233/gofuncgraph](https://github.com/jschwinger233/gofuncgraph), with some modifications to improve usability.
+This repo is forked from [jschwinger233/gofuncgraph](https://github.com/jschwinger233/gofuncgraph), with some modifications to improve usability and fix the bugs of fetching arguments.

 Thanks for the original work!